 Defines the default time (in seconds) that T-Server allows for a logged-in agent (real or emulated) to answer a call before executing the actions defined in options agent-no-answer-overflow and agent-no-answer-action.
-Value 0 (zero) disables the Agent No-Answer Supervision feature.
-See also extension NO\ANSWER\TIMEOUT.
+A value of 0 (zero) disables the Agent No-Answer Supervision feature.
+See also extension NO_ANSWER_TIMEOUT.